andrelfran/raizen-anp-challenge/README.md

 ## Raízen ANP Challenge

 ---

-The purpose of this DAG is to obtain the data from the ANP Fuel Sales.XLS file, transform it, and send it to an AWS S3 bucket.
+The goal of this DAG is to obtain the data from the ANP Fuel Sales.XLS file, transform it, and send it to an AWS S3 bucket.

 ### Sources: